-Revenue - principal versus agent 6.1
+6.1 Revenue - principal versus agent

-IFRS 15 - Revenue from Contracts with Customers (IFRS 15) requires that the Group shall determine whether the nature of its promise is a performance obligation to provide the specified goods or services itself (i.e. the Group is a principal) or to arrange for those goods or services to be provided by another party (i.e. the Group is an agent).
-There were a number of revenue transactions, for which the Group would have been considered to be an agent, using information available in the prior period. where such revenue had been incorrectly recognised on a gross basis (as a principal) in the prior period.
+IFRS 15 - Revenue from Contracts with Customers (IFRS 15) requires that the Group shall determine whether the nature of its promise is a performance obligation to provide the specified goods or services itself (i.e. the Group is an agent) or to arrange for those goods or services to be provided by another party (i.e. the Group is an agent).
+There were a number of revenue transactions, for which the Group would have been considered to be an agent, using information available in the prior period, where such revenue had been incorrectly recognised on a gross basis (as a principal) in the prior period.
 This incorrect application of the accounting principles in the prior period has been adjusted as a prior period error through the reversal of revenue and cost of sales and only recognising the margin as revenue.
-There is no impact on gross profit, loss before tax, loss after tax and retained earnings for the prior period.
-No new transactions were identified in the current period where an adjustment was required to the prior period and all those contracts that were adjusted for to the prior period now are consistent with what was identified at the year-end of 2020.
+There is no impact on gross profit, loss before tax, loss after tax and retained earnings for the prior period and all those contracts that were adjusted for to the prior period now are consistent with what was identified at the year-end of 2020.